Identity Declaration (Quebec)

 The document also serves individuals who have lost or had their primary identity documents stolen and need to establish their identity for administrative purposes while awaiting replacement documents from the issuing authority.
 Immigration applicants, expatriates returning to Quebec, and individuals born in jurisdictions where birth registration was incomplete or inaccurate also rely on identity declarations to supplement their official records and resolve discrepancies that arise when different naming conventions or transliteration systems are applied to their name.

 The principle of good faith (bonne foi) under CCQ art.
 1375 permeates every aspect of an identity declaration.
 The declarant must act honestly, completely, and transparently in disclosing all relevant facts about their identity without concealment, exaggeration, or distortion.
 Making a false sworn declaration constitutes perjury under section 131 of the Criminal Code of Canada, a serious indictable offence punishable by up to fourteen years of imprisonment.
-The commissioner of oaths also carries professional obligations of competence and good faith in verifying the declarant's identity before administering the oath and in ensuring the declaration is properly executed.
+The commissioner of oaths also carries professional obligations of competence and good faith in verifying the declarant's identity before administering the oath and in confirming the declaration is properly executed.

 The identity declaration is expressly distinct from a formal change of name (changement de nom), which requires a separate application to the Direction de l'état civil under CCQ arts.
 57-74.
 A change of name by administrative process is available to any person whose name has caused them serious prejudice; by judicial process, a court may also order a name change.
 The declaration does not legally alter a person's name or civil status; it simply confirms and explains existing identity facts as recorded in official documents, and it is this evidentiary function that makes it indispensable across so many legal, financial, and administrative contexts throughout Quebec.